20 Tips for School Social Media

 16. Target the Right Audience

-So while you’re mostly posting for your current families, keep in mind your school’s social media does play a role in student recruitment and enrollment.
+So while you’re mostly posting for your current families, keep in mind your school’s social media does play a role in increasing student enrollment.

 A post like this (from the Instagram of Hartford Public Schools) would appeal to both current and new families: